jloutz/nlp_capstone/doc/capstone_project.md

 * Using a supervised learning paradigm, train 3 text classifiers using training data in the dataset.
 The 3 classifiers are based on the following implementations:

-  * tfidf weighted word-grams fed into a Naive Bayes Classifier.
+  * **TF-IDF weighted word-grams fed into a Naive Bayes Classifier**.
 This implementation is based on scikit-learn, and represents a widely-used and strong baseline implementation for comparison
-  * BERT - implementation based on the open-source release available at https://github.com/google-research/bert
+  * **BERT** - implementation based on the open-source release available at https://github.com/google-research/bert
-  * ULMFiT - implementation based on the open source release found at https://github.com/fastai/fastai
+  * **ULMFiT** - implementation based on the open source release found at https://github.com/fastai/fastai

 * Each classifier is trained (or fine-tuned) on samples out of the total dataset of various sizes.
 The focus is on small samples, to simulate the situation of bootstrapping a chatbot from scratch, and to test the hypothesis that pretrained language models might indeed require less training (fine-tuning) than other classifiers to achieve similar or better results.

 * Evaluate the performance of each classifier on training or holdout data in each dataset sample using the accuracy metric (percent of correctly classified texts).

-* Examine a confusion matrix of classification results for each dataset sample in order to determine to what extent pretrained language models were indeed able to "infer" the correct class in cases where training features were not present in the input sample (out-of-vocabulary)
+* Examine the classification results more closely in order to determine to what extent pretrained language models were indeed able to "infer" the correct class in cases where training features were not present in the input sample (out-of-vocabulary)

 ### Metrics